 Amendments to Annex VI that took effect in 2010 required progressively stricter reductions in sulfur emissions from ships.
-Beginning on January 1, 2012, fuel used to power ships in all seas could contain no more than 3.5% sulfur, and under IMO 2020, which commenced January 1, 2020, no more than 0.5% sulfur, with stricter limits on fuels used in ECAs.
+Beginning on January 1, 2012, fuel used to power ships in all seas could contain no more than 3.5% sulfur, and under the IMO's sulfur emission limit reductions ("IMO 2020"), which commenced on January 1, 2020, no more than 0.5% sulfur, with stricter limits on fuels used in ECAs.
 For fuels used in ECAs, the cap settled at 0.1% in January 2015.
 The amendments also established tiers of more stringent nitrogen oxide emissions standards for new marine engines, depending on their date of installation.
-The European directive 2005/33/EU, effective from January 1, 2010, bans the use of fuel oils containing more than 0.1% sulfur by mass by any merchant vessel while berthed or anchored in any EU port and, as amended, aligns with IMO 2020 requirements.
+The European directive 2005/33/EU, effective from January 1, 2010, bans the use of fuel oils containing more than 0.1% sulfur by mass by any merchant's vessel while berthed or anchored in any EU port and, as amended, aligns with IMO 2020 requirements.
 Our vessels have achieved compliance, where necessary, by purchasing and utilizing fuel that meets applicable low-sulfur requirements.

-More stringent emission standards for sulfur and nitrogen oxide apply in United States and Canadian coastal areas designated by the IMO's Marine Environment Protection Committee, as discussed in "-Clean Air Act" below.
+More stringent emission standards for sulfur and nitrogen oxide apply in the United States and Canadian coastal areas designated by the IMO's MEPC, as discussed in the "-Clean Air Act" below.
 On March 26, 2010, the IMO designated waters off North American coasts as an ECA in which stringent emission standards would apply.

 The first-phase fuel standard for sulfur in the North American ECA went into effect in 2012, and the second phase began in 2015.
 Further, on July 15, 2011, the IMO designated waters around Puerto Rico and the U.S. Virgin Islands as an ECA.
 The first-phase fuel standard for sulfur in the U.S. Caribbean ECA went into effect in 2014, and the second phase began in 2015.
 Beginning in 2016, stringent engine standards for nitrogen oxide became effective in both the North American ECA and the U.S. Caribbean ECA.
 U.S. air emissions standards have incorporated these amended Annex VI requirements.
-Finally, China has designated three ECAs at the Pearl River Delta, the Yangtze River Delta and Bohai Bay.
+China has designated three ECAs at the Pearl River Delta, the Yangtze River Delta, and Bohai Bay.
 Beginning January 1, 2019, vessels operating within these areas were required to use fuels with no more than 0.5% sulfur.
-Additional or new conventions, laws and regulations may be adopted that could require the installation of expensive emission control systems.
+Additional or new conventions, laws, and regulations may be adopted that could require the installation of expensive emission control systems.
+Finally, in December 2022, the IMO's MEPC adopted amendments to MARPOL Annex VI establishing a Mediterranean ECA for sulfur that enters into force on May 1, 2024, with a 12-month grace period.
+As a result, effective May 1, 2025, the fuels of vessels in the Mediterranean ECA will need to meet the more stringent 0.1% sulfur limit.